ludoblues/sitemap-stream/README.md

   const sg = require('sitemap-stream')();

   sg.on('sitemap-created', (fileName) => {
-    // This listener will be triggered twice, one when the first 50 000 urls will be injected, and another time when you'll call the #done method
+    // This listener will be trigger twice, one when the first 50 000 urls will be injected, and another time when you'll call the #done method
     console.log('A sitemap has been created !');
   });

   sg.on('sitemapindex-index', () => {
-    // When this listener is triggered, consider the whole sitemaps generation done console.log('The sitemapindex has been created, we are done !');
+    // When  listener will be trigger once the sitemapindex file will be written console.log('The sitemapindex has been created, we are done !');
+  });

+  sg.on('done', () => {
+    console.info('Everything is done !');
   });

   for (let i=0; i<60000; i++) sg.inject(`/some-path-${i}`);